Lavertezzo: Economy

 As of In 2007 2007, Lavertezzo had an unemployment rate of 4.71%.
 As of 2005, there were 27 people employed in the primary economic sector and about 13 businesses involved in this sector.
 344 people were employed in the secondary sector and there were 21 businesses in this sector.
 228 people were employed in the tertiary sector, with 59 businesses in this sector.
 There were 523 residents of the municipality who were employed in some capacity, of which females made up 41.5% of the workforce.

 In 2000, there were 579 workers who commuted into the municipality and 384 workers who commuted away.
 The municipality is a net importer of workers, with about 1.5 workers entering the municipality for every one leaving.
 About 40.2% of the workforce coming into Lavertezzo are coming from outside Switzerland.
 Of the working population, 8.2% used public transportation to get to work, and 67.9% used a private car.

 As of 2009, there were 2 hotels in Lavertezzo.

 Religion

-From the 2000 census, 840 or 76.5% were Roman Catholic, while 119 or 10.8% belonged to the Swiss Reformed Church.
+According to the 2000 census, 840 or 76.5% were Roman Catholic, while 119 or 10.8% belonged to the Swiss Reformed Church.
 There are 96 individuals (or about 8.74% of the population) who belong to another church (not listed on the census), and 43 individuals (or about 3.92% of the population) did not answer the question.